IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario1/SolutionBuild/IBMAppConnect/README.md

 <img src="img/14-create%20project.jpeg" width=1000 height=350/>

-1. To produce message to kafka topic, we can use Kafka Producer node.
+3) You can use REST Request Node to Invoke the REST API for the External Currency interface.
+Then you need to transform the data and produce message to kafka topic for the respactive currecy.
+For producing message to Kafka, we can use Kafka Producer node.

 ![Kafka Producer](img/03-kafka%20producer%20node.jpg)

-2. In basic properties, we only need to set "Topic Name" with the destination topic and "Client Id" with SCRAM user.
+4) In basic properties, we only need to set "Topic Name" with the destination topic and "Client Id" with SCRAM user.

 ![basic prop](img/15-kafka%20producer%20basic%20properties.jpeg)

-3. In security properties , ensure that we set value  Security protocol as SASL_SSL and SSL protocol as TLSv1.2
+5) In security properties , ensure that we set value  Security protocol as SASL_SSL and SSL protocol as TLSv1.2

 ![security prop](img/16-security%20properties.jpeg)

-4. In policy tab, set the value with the policy that already created
+6) In policy tab, set the value with the policy that already created

 ![policy link](img/05-kafka%20producer%20policy.png)

-5. Now, you need to deploy the fxcurrency application in App Connect Enterprise server.
+7) Now, you need to deploy the fxcurrency application in App Connect Enterprise server.
 Select the fxcurrency application.
 Click File-> New-> BAR file, then enter fxcurrency as BAR file name and click Finish.

 ![create Bar](img/17-create%20bar.jpeg)

-6. Check fxcurrency application box on the REST API tree , If necessary scroll right to check Compile and in-line resource and click Build and Save.
+8) Check fxcurrency application box on the REST API tree , If necessary scroll right to check Compile and in-line resource and click Build and Save.

 ![application](img/18-build%20app.jpeg)

-7. Then, check policies and check fxcurrencyPolicy.
+9) Then, check policies and check fxcurrencyPolicy.
 Click Build and Save and OK on Override Configurable Properties.

 ![policy](img/19-build%20policy.jpeg)

-8. Now ,you have a BAR file and policy created in App Connect Enterprise, Find ~/IBM/ACET11/workspace/ace-fxcurrency locate fxcurrencyPolicy folder and compress it as Zip file
+10) Now ,you have a BAR file and policy created in App Connect Enterprise, Find ~/IBM/ACET11/workspace/ace-fxcurrency locate fxcurrencyPolicy folder and compress it as Zip file

-9. Create setdbparams.txt,check the example below
+11) Create setdbparams.txt,check the example below

 ![setdbparams](img/20-set%20dbparams.jpeg)

-10. Optionally , in case you need to use keyStore in JKS , we can covert es-cert.p12 into es-cert.jks using keytool command make sure you install Java JRE , then you will be able to use keytool
+12) Optionally , in case you need to use keyStore in JKS , we can covert es-cert.p12 into es-cert.jks using keytool command make sure you install Java JRE , then you will be able to use keytool

 Example command below, use exact password instead of xxxxxxxx